Understanding SKU Growth: How Increasing Inventory Affects Costs & Management

 The Disadvantages of a Growing Inventory

 Increasing inventory can be a good thing in the case of fast moving stock, but this very often is not the case.
 Instead, outdated, slow-moving SKUs often proliferate, which can cause a strain on the entire system.
-Companies with too many SKUs will run out of physical space in storage centers, will have more difficulty working with stock, will spend more money finding, sorting, and shipping stock, will tie up capital in dead and obsolete inventory, could have tax issues relating to the extra inventory, and even have issues with timely shipping and customer service.
+Companies with too many SKUs will run out of physical space in storage centers, will have more difficulty working with stock, will spend more money finding, sorting, and shipping stock, will tie up capital in dead and obsolete stock, could have tax issues relating to the extra inventory, and even have issues with timely shipping and customer service.
 Finally, a larger SKU inventory can create a strain on management, which can increase costs and decrease efficiency.

 If your capital is tied up in obsolete inventory, have a large volume of that inventory, or the amount of inventory in your warehouse makes it difficult to appropriately sort and handle it, it is definitely time to reduce your inventory.
 Unchecked SKU growth can affect a great deal of costs, but the the following include some of the most common: